-The Official Community Plan designation and application is not what was expected.

-Had approached neighbours to sign a petition of opposition.

-Believes there will be too many small rental suites soon and that this rezoning to an apartment building reduces the equity in their homes.

-Commented that the Provincial government housing requirements destroy neighbourhoods.

-Commented that a bedroom residences are required to house families and asked to allow RU-4 zone to continue.
+- The Official Community Plan designation and application is not what was expected. - Had approached neighbours to sign a petition of opposition. - Believes there will be too many small rental suites soon and that this rezoning to an apartment building reduces the equity in their homes. - Commented that the Provincial government housing requirements destroy neighbourhoods. - Commented that 3 bedroom residences are required to house families and asked to allow RU-4 zone to continue. - Opposed to this application.